nyuhpc/hpc-shell/_episodes/01-connecting.md

 For those logging in with PuTTY it would likely be best to cover the terminal basics already mentioned above before moving on to navigating the remote system.

+### Open OnDemand (Web-based Graphical User Interface)
+Open OnDemand is an open source project funded by the National Science Foundation (NSF).
+Open OnDemand is designed to create easier access to users to interface with HPC systems.
+Originally developed by Ohio Supercomputer Center (OSC), used by many universities around the world, and now servicing the NYU Greene HPC cluster.

+Open OnDemand has a variety of convenient tools to manage files, access the command line, manage and monitor jobs, and launch interactive applications, such as Jupyter Notebooks, RStudio sessions, and even full Linux Desktops.

+Features Include:

+    Easy file management - upload and download files, view HTML and pictures without downloading

+    Command-line shell access without any SSH client locally installed

+    Job management and monitoring

+    Full Linux desktop experience without X11

+    Interactive Apps such as JupyterHub and RStudio without the need for port forwarding

+Open OnDemand (OOD) is accessible to all users with a valid NYU HPC account while on-campus network or through a VPN.

+To access OOD visit: https://ood.hpc.nyu.edu (VPN Required)

+#### Access the Shell

+Under the clusters menu you can select the Greene Shell Access option to access the Linux shell.
+No local SSH client is required.

+#### Interactive Applications

+GUI based applications are accessible without the need for port or X11 forwarding.
+Select the Interactive Apps menu, select the desired application, and submit the job based on required resources and options.

+#### Troubleshooting Connections to Open OnDemand

+A common issue that can occur is receiving an error that the Open OnDemand page cannot be reached.
+Sometimes this can indicate that the service is down, but often this is an issue with the the local browser cache.
+You can test this by opening a private browser window and seeing if https://ood.hpc.nyu.edu will load.
+If it does, try deleting the cache for https://ood.hpc.nyu.edu in your browser history to resolve this issue.

+In Chrome, this can be done by navigating to this page in your settings:

+chrome://settings/content/all?searchSubpage=ood.hpc.nyu.edu&search=site+data

+The link above will automatically search for the Open OnDemand site data and cookies.
+You can then simply click on the trashcan icon to delete the site cache.

+Once done, try navigating again to https://ood.hpc.nyu.edu and the site should load.
+For other issues please email hpc@nyu.edu.

 ## Creating an SSH key